 Safety gates for dementia patients help caregivers restrict the patient’s movement, all for the safety of the patient.
 However, you cannot use the regular safety gates for kids and pets as they might not meet your needs.
 So, what should you look for in a safety gate for dementia patients:

-- Robust Build – The frame and vertical slates should be strong enough to withstand the strength of a grown person.
+The frame and vertical slates should be strong enough to withstand the strength of a grown person.
 Flimsily built safety gates are susceptible to forced entry.
 You need a robust safety gate.
 In the same vein, avoid pressure-mounted gates.
-Creating holes by screwing the gate frame to the wall might seem too huge of hassle to go through, it offers a more secure attachment of the gate in place.
+Creating holes by screwing the gate frame to the wall might seem too huge of a hassle to go through, but it offers a more secure attachment of the gate in place.

 The Best Safety Gates For Patients With Moderate To Severe Dementia